abdul4rehman215/CIS-Top-20-Controls/lab02-software-asset-inventory/troubleshooting.md

-# 🛠️ Troubleshooting — Lab 02: Software Asset Inventory (CIS Controls)
+# 🛠️ Troubleshooting Guide — Lab 02: Software Asset Inventory (CIS Controls)

 > This guide covers common issues when collecting software inventory on Windows and Linux and exporting results to CSV.